raipc/atsd-jdbc/insert.md

 series e:sensor-01 d:2017-08-21T00:00:00Z m:temperature=24.5 t:surface=Outer
 ```

-The same command can be produced with equivalent `UPDATE` statements:
+The same command can be produced with the following, equivalent `UPDATE` statements:

 ```sql
 UPDATE temperature SET value = 24.5 WHERE entity = 'sensor-01' AND datetime = '2017-08-21T00:00:00Z' AND tags.surface = 'Outer'